jdhenke/celestrium/doc/paper.md

 The second is that the time to add a certain number of nodes was irrespective of the number of links, while the opposite is not true and the reason for this is perhaps somewhat subtle - the nodes were always added first.
 Link objects must reference the actual node objects they are linking, so the nodes must be created first.
-So the number of links added will never affect the time to load the nodes because it occurs after the noads are loaded.
+The number of links added will never affect the time to load the nodes because it occurs after the noads are loaded.
 However, it is somewhat unclear why the number of nodes affects the time to add a link.
 We hypothesize that this is due to the overlap in the process of adding the links and the events still being fired from adding the nodes.